To open long positions on GBP/USD, you need to:

-Trading is conducted above 30 and 50 daily averages, which indicates the continued growth of the pound in the short term.
+Trading is below 30 and 50 daily averages, which indicates that pressure on the pound will remain in the short term.

 Note: The period and prices of the moving averages are considered by the author on the hourly chart H1 and differ from the general definition of the classic daily moving averages on the daily chart D1.

 A break of the lower limit of the indicator in the area of 1.4090 will increase the pressure on the pound.
 A break of the upper limit of the indicator in the area of 1.4120 will lead to a new wave of growth of the pair.

 - Moving average (moving average determines the current trend by smoothing out volatility and noise).
 Period 50.
 The graph is marked in yellow.

 - Moving average (moving average determines the current trend by smoothing out volatility and noise).
 Period 30.
 The graph is marked in green.